Cardiac Catheterization (cont.)

 You will be given a mild sedative to help you relax, but you will be awake and conscious during the entire procedure.
 The doctor will use a local anesthetic to numb the catheter insertion site.

-If the catheter is to be inserted into your arm (at the bend of the elbow, called the "brachial" approach), a local anesthetic will be injected into a vein in your arm to numb the area.
-A small incision will be made over the blood vessel through which the catheter introducer sheath (a tube through which the catheter is passed) and catheter will be inserted.
-The catheter will be inserted through the sheath and threaded to the arteries of your heart.
-Although you may feel pressure as the incision is made or when the sheath and catheter are inserted, you should not feel pain; tell your health care providers if you do.
+If the catheter is to be inserted into your arm (at the bend of the elbow, called the "brachial," or in the wrist, called the "radial" approach), a local anesthetic will be injected into a vein in your arm to numb the area.
+A needle will be placed inside the artery and then a wire advanced to the aorta.
+The catheter will then be advanced over the wire.
+Although you may feel pressure as the sheath and catheter are inserted, you should not feel pain.
+Tell your health care providers if you do feel pain.

 If the catheter is to be inserted at the groin (called the "femoral" approach), a local anesthetic will be injected to numb the area.
 A small incision will be made over the blood vessel through which the catheter and introducer sheath will be inserted.
 The catheter will be inserted through the sheath and threaded to the arteries of your heart.
 Again, if you feel pain, tell your health care providers.